Safe Routes to Schools

 - 42% of San Francisco elementary school students live within walking distance of school, yet only 26% of students walk.

 - Drop-offs and pickups at schools add up to 80,000 miles of driving per day on our streets.
 Traffic around schools increases safety threats for kids and families, plus impacts local air quality.

-Want to help build the next generation of pedestrians and safe streets advocates?
+Want your family and school community to get involved?
 Be sure your child’s school participates in Walk & Roll to School Day in the fall and Bike & Roll to School Week in the spring – and consider becoming a parent leader!

 Do you simply love the idea of more kids walking and rolling to school?
 Donate today!

 Questions about Safe Routes to Schools?
-Contact Greg Zeppa, Safe Routes to School Organizer.
+Contact Vernon Haney, Safe Routes to School Family & Schools Coordinator.

 Banner image: Michael Halberstadt